SK53/indicia-docs/site-building/iform/modules/mobile-auth/services/irecord.rst

+By way of specific example and to document the iRecord General survey, since some apps may wish to submit to this, below is a list of the name value pairs that it accepts.
 ======================  =====================================================================================
 Name                    Value
 ======================  =====================================================================================
-website_id              Required.
-The Indicia website_id of the Drupal site (23 for iRecord) survey_id               Required.
-An Indicia survey_id belonging to the website_id in to which records will
-                        be placed.
-The attributes that we post have to match those required by the survey.
+website_id              ``23``
+survey_id               ``42``
-                        (42 for iRecord General survey) appname                 Required (unless anonymous).
-Must match the app name that was configured. appsecret               Required.
-Must match the app secret set for the app name in the module configuration. email                   Required for registered users.
-If not provided or not recognised then the record is submitted anonymously. usersecret              Required for registered users and must match the value expected for the user.
-This is returned by the registration/log in service.
+appname                 The app name that was configured. appsecret               The app secret set for the app name. email                   Email of the user submitting the record. usersecret              Secret of the user submitting the record.
 ======================  =====================================================================================

 ==========================  =================================================================================
 Name                        Value
 ==========================  =================================================================================
-sample:date                 Required.
+sample:date                 E.g. ``04/12/2014``
-sample:entered_sref_system
+sample:entered_sref_system  E.g. ``OSGB``
-                            | Required.
-The system being used to submit the spatial reference. e.g.
-                            | ``OSGB`` for British National Grid
-                            | ``OSIE`` for Irish Grid
-                            | ``4326`` for Latitude and Longitude in decimal form (WGS84 datum)

-sample:entered_sref         | Required.
-The spatial reference in the format defined by the above system e.g.
-                            | ``SJ70`` for a 10km OSGB grid square
-                            | ``SJ7404`` for a 1km OSGB grid square
-                            | ``SJ743047`` for a 100m OSGB grid square
-                            | ``SJ74350474`` for a 10m OSGB grid square
-                            | ``M98286465`` for a 10m OSIE grid square
-                            | ``51.43279N 2.57369E`` for a point using Lat/Long
+sample:entered_sref         E.g. ``SJ74350474``
 sample:comment              Any plain text.
 ==========================  =================================================================================